Umberto Boccioni

-MASI continues its series of exhibitions devoted to its collections and the art history of Ticino, with a focus on Umberto Boccioni (1882–1916).
+MASI continues its series of exhibitions exploring the history of art in Ticino and its collections with a focus on Umberto Boccioni (Reggio Calabria, 1882 – Verona, 1916).

 Curated by Cristina Sonderegger